 Melinda Louque received her Juris Doctor from Texas Tech University School of Law.
 While in law school, Ms. Louque successfully competed in moot court and was an executive editor of the Business & Bankruptcy Law Journal.
 Ms. Louque joined Cantey Hanger after twice previously serving as a summer associate for the firm.
-Her primary practice areas are civil litigation and employment.
+Her primary practice is focused within the firm’s commercial litigation section.

 Stephanie L. Millett is a litigation attorney who has practiced in courts across the United States.
 Her practice includes representation of both defendants and plaintiffs in product liability, aviation and general negligence cases.

 Darrell Noga has more than twenty-eight years of experience litigating a wide variety of cases, with an emphasis on representation of diverse governmental entities, Texas municipalities and private corporate entities in employment, civil rights, land use and other litigation, as well as in civil service matters and labor negotiations.

 Mr. Parrish, the partner-in-charge of the Dallas office, has extensive trial, litigation and arbitration experience representing a wide variety of clients, both foreign and domestic, in diverse areas of the law.

 James T. Phillips has represented clients in complex litigation involving commercial matters, construction defects, products liability, insurance and tort claims since 1995.
 He joined Cantey Hanger in 2004.